monome/docs/crow/druid.md

 ```

 Copy either or both of the lines above to your `.vimrc` to make it permanent.
 This command requires [websocat](https://github.com/vi/websocat).

-Other scriptable editors should be able to send data to a websocket--- we'll collect examples here as they are created.